The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 - Wait until all lights stabilize

-If you notice unusual modem lights during reboot, check these troubleshooting guides:
+If you notice unusual lights during reboot, check these guides:

 Step 2: Improve Router Placement